 What are probiotics?

 You've probably heard a thing or two about probiotics for your gut, and honestly, at this point, it's become fairly mainstream to talk about using probiotics topically.
 For example, have you ever slathered on a DIY yogurt mask?
 Well, you've used a probiotic product.

 The idea here is that much like we have the "good" bacteria that helps your gut thrive, we've also been able to identify many of the beneficial bacteria strains that live on your skin and support your barrier function.
 In an ideal world, we wouldn't need to do much to help these bacteria, as they strive for a balance naturally.
 But thanks to modern lifestyle changes, some skin care products, and oversanitization, we've disrupted that delicate balance—reducing the good flora and allowing the problematic inhabitants to more easily take hold.
 When you reintroduce the better-for-you items, you'll start to see a shift in your skin's makeup and behavior.

 As this is the area of biotic skin care that's been around the longest, there are more studies to back up the claims.
-Several studies indicate that topical probiotics may help ease the symptoms of skin conditions like acne, eczema, rosacea, and other inflammatory issues.
-Other studies show that probiotics can help your skin's immune response, as well as dealing with outside stressors such as UV exposure.
-Finally, emerging studies think that they can help the skin as it ages—likely due to tempering inflammation.
+Several studies indicate that topical probiotics may help ease the symptoms of skin conditions3 like acne, eczema, rosacea, and other inflammatory issues.
+Other studies show that probiotics can help your skin's immune response4, as well as dealing with outside stressors such as UV exposure.
+Finally, emerging studies think that they can help the skin as it ages5—likely due to tempering inflammation.